sakikuroe/Longest-increasing-subsequence-Rust/README.md

-# Longest Increasing Subsequence in Rust
+# Longest Increasing Subsequence(LIS) in Rust

-## Find one of the strictly (or weakly) longest increasing (or decreasing) subsequence.
+Find one of the strictly (or weakly) longest increasing (or decreasing) subsequence.

 ## Exsample